tfenster/end2end/source/_posts/2021-02-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iii.md

 {% highlight powershell linenos %}
 New-ItemProperty -Path "HKLM:\SOFTWARE\OpenSSH" -Name DefaultShell -Value "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -PropertyType String -Force
 {% endhighlight %}
 - It mounts the Azure File Share that is common storage between all nodes with the following script [mountAzFileShare.ps1][mountAzFileShare.ps1].
-It is important to set the access rights with icacls.exe as seen below because otherwise the containers might not have then necessary access
+It is important to set the access rights with `icacls` as seen below because otherwise the containers might not have the necessary access which leads to weird errors after the container is running for some time.
 {% highlight powershell linenos %}
 $secpassword = ConvertTo-SecureString $storageAccountKey -AsPlainText -Force
 $creds = New-Object System.Management.Automation.PSCredential("Azure\$storageAccountName", $secpassword)